Table of Contents

 Center for Learning and Student Success: Provides learning resources (tutors, learning guides and tips for academic success); may also offer workshops on topics such as time management, test-taking, reading and note-taking strategies

-Office of Disability Services (ODS): Syracuse University values diversity and seeks to promote equal access to educational opportunities for all students.
+Center for Disability Resources (CDR): Syracuse University values diversity and seeks to promote equal access to educational opportunities for all students.
 Students who believe that an accommodation for a disability is needed, should contact the Office of Disability Services, located at 804 University Avenue, room 309, or call 315-443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
 ODS is responsible for coordinating disability-related accommodations.

 Writing Center: Provide a variety of services to support students to become effective writers.